netZoo/netZooPy/README.md

 ## Usage
 #### Run from terminal
-PyPandas can be run directly from the terminal with the following options:
+pypanda can be run directly from the terminal with the following options:
 ```
 -h help
 -e, --expression (required) expression values